-Now that we have covered the (actually not really that) scary part – the fly front – we can move on to the next step in our Ash jeans.
+Now that we have covered the (actually not really that) scary part – the fly front or button fly – we can move on to the next step in our Ash jeans and Dawn jeans construction.
 The front pockets!

 Just like in the last step, you’ll be switching between regular thread and topstitching thread, and I’ll let you know in each step which to use.